 This normally includes testing an individual’s blood as well as other fluids to check for levels of hormones, vitamins, and chemicals which can help to rule out or find possible causes of different symptoms.

-These asses sensory response, balance, reflexes, and other cognitive functions that can help identify disorders that may affect diagnosis.
+These asses sensory response, balance, reflexes, and other cognitive functions (cognitive reserve) that can help identify disorders that may affect diagnosis.

 Carefully reviewing a person’s medical history

 Doctors in charge may ask whether there has been dementia in a family and how the symptoms began to manifest.

 The professionals may also ask questions about the medications that a person is taking which might cause the symptoms or make them worse.